tindzk/blog/articles/transliteration.md

 Search Engine Optimisation (SEO) is about improving the visibility of a website in search engines.
 Users who search for content using transliterated letters will receive more results if website content is transliterated.
 Furthermore, when copying links, browsers encode them as follows: `https://ru.wikipedia.org/wiki/%D0%A1%D0%BF%D0%B8%D1%81%D0%BE%D0%BA_%D0%BB%D0%B0%D1%82%D0%B8%D0%BD%D1%81%D0%BA%D0%B8%D1%85_%D0%B1%D1%83%D0%BA%D0%B2` With transliteration, the URL would still be readable and considerably shorter, e.g. `https://ru.wikipedia.org/wiki/Spisok_latinskih_bukv`.
 Server-side software provides the ability to set up an alias, so both links would be valid.

-In Natural Language Processing (NLP), there are two use cases: Machine Translation and disambiguation.
+In Natural Language Processing (NLP), there are two use cases: Machine translation and disambiguation.
 Foreign names are often transliterated, as seen before.
 Disambiguation is the reverse operation: for example, in a travel or e-commerce chatbot, users may write a product or city name in either the original or transliterated spelling.
 Rather than accepting only exact matches, the chatbot could generate candidate transliterations.

 Two characters looking exactly the same may still denote different letters.
 For example, p denotes "Latin Small Letter P" and has the code U+0070, whereas р is "Cyrillic Small Letter Er" and its code is U+0440.
 Confusing two similar-looking letters from different scripts is likely to happen when dealing with multiple keyboards and languages.
 This underlines the importance of disambiguation of user input, such as in the chatbot example.